BartBruininks/mdvcontainment/README.md

 pip install git+https://github.com/BartBruininks/mdvcontainment
 ```

-Create a folder in a custom location to easily find the examples, or modify the code:
+Create a folder in a custom location to have access to the examples folder:

 ```
 git clone git@github.com:BartBruininks/mdvcontainment.git